-Ok, so McKiernan is only 26.
-But this season it looked like the player Cavan fans feared they might lose when McKiernan tore his cruciate ligament in 2013 had returned.
-McKiernan was instrumental as Cavan narrowly missed out on an Ulster final spot.
-At times McKiernan was simply unplayable, though he drifted out of the game slightly against Derry.
-If McKiernan stays fit, Cavan's chances of an Ulster title increase dramatically.
+Ok, so McKiernan is only 28.
+But last season e looked like the player Cavan fans feared they might lose when McKiernan tore his cruciate ligament in 2013 had returned.
+At times McKiernan was simply unplayable, with his performances against Tyrone and Down in the qualifiers standing out as particularly great.

 Antrim: Kevin Niblock

 Niblock might have an All Star if he was from a stronger county, but with an All-Ireland club title through St Gall's he isn't doing too badly.
 Niblock has had a hard time with injuries throughout his career but possesses a serious aptitude for long-range frees and watching him combine with CJ McGourty for St Gall's was both mouth-watering and heartbreaking for Antrim fans (who yearned to see it happen more often at county level) when St Gall's were at their best.

 Armagh: John McEntee